 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-One of the most common issues with pets living in our homes are those dirty pet paws which smoosh dirt and grime onto carpets, rugs, and furniture.
+One of the most common issues with pets living in our homes is those dirty pet paws that smoosh dirt and grime onto carpets, rugs, and furniture.

 There are many great lifting agent products on the market that can help.
 Many of them incorporate a powder that helps loosen the dirt’s grip on your carpet fibers so that a vacuum picks up more of the mess.
 Arm and Hammer Pet Fresh Carpet Odor Eliminator Plus Oxi Clean Dirt Fighters is a good product to use.